This is a hand-written guide. The canonical, always-current reference is generated from the live OpenAPI spec → api-reference.html.

 Field Type Description

-from required string · email Sender address.
-Domain must be verified — see POST /v1/domains.
+from_email required string · email Sender address.
+Its domain must be verified — see POST /v1/domains.
 The local part can be anything you own.

 i